Lighting design

 • How can we support collection owners who have limited expertise in the field to document what they have?

-• documents 4 designers of diverse types to serve as case studies and made available in a sustainable open digital format.
+• Documenting four diverse lighting designers as in-depth case studies, available in a sustainable open digital format.

-• develops an ontology leading to an improved and accepted data structure.
+• Developing an ontology to support a standardized and widely accepted data structure.